What Should You Know?

 - Toothbrush sanitizer: Soaking toothbrushes in hydrogen peroxide can prevent the transfer of germs.
 Doing this is especially useful to stop yourself from recontamination after you’ve had a cold or flu.

-- Grout Whitener: To whiten your grout, you need to make sure the bathtub is dry before spraying liberally with hydrogen peroxide.
+- Grout Whitener: To whiten your grout, you must ensure the bathtub is dry before spraying liberally with hydrogen peroxide.
 After letting it sit and bubble, you can scrub the grout with an old toothbrush or rag.
 You may need to repeat the process multiple times.

 - Toilet cleaner: Pour half a cup of hydrogen peroxide into a toilet bowl, let sit for 20 minutes, then scrub with a brush.

-Lemons may add a refreshing burst of citrus flavor to a cup of water, but they can also help you clean your bathroom and make it shine.
+Lemons may add a refreshing citrus flavor to a cup of water, but they can also help you clean your bathroom and make it shine.

 You can use lemon juice to: